amidstdebug/atlas/README.md

 ## License

-This project is licensed under the CC BY-NC 4.0 License.
+This project is licensed under the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.

-This means anyone can use, share, and adapt a work as long as they give proper credit to the creator and do not use the material for commercial purposes.
+This license allows others to share, adapt, and build upon the material as long as they credit the creator and do not use it for commercial purposes.

-For more details, see the `LICENSE` file or visit the Creative Commons website.
+For detailed terms, please refer to the included `LICENSE` file.

 ---